MSc Digital Forensics

 BTEC National Diploma for ICT

 After completing my qualifications through Coleg Gwent and the University of South Wales, I then started working as a Digital Forensic Investigator within the private sector completing case work for different police forces throughout the country.
 This provided me with a great amount of experience working with different digital devices, extracting and analysing data with the results being presented in a manner ready for court.
 This ultimately resulted in being a expert witness for a number of high profile cases in a variety of courts.
 Providing technical information in a way that people from non-technical backgrounds could understand.

-Now working as a Lecturer within the Cyber and Digital Forensics departments.
-I will be based between two campuses of Newport for the National Cyber Security Academy and Treforest for other courses such as Digital Forensics for both undergraduate and postgraduate levels.
+Now working as a Lecturer within the Cyber and Digital Forensics department.
+I will be based at the National Cyber Security Academy for the undergraduate Cyber Security course and teaching on the Cyber Security postgraduate course.
 I have a passion for teaching such vital skill sets to new upcoming professionals and passing on any knowledge and experience to help and aid with their learning.

 2015-2018: Digital Forensic Investigator